49 Black movies to watch that will spark joy

 Parody

 I’m Gonna Git You Sucka (1988): Keenan Ivory Wayans wrote and directed this Blaxploitation movie era parody, hilariously nailing all the quirks of many of the popular Black action movies in the 1970s.
-Jack Spade (Wayans) has a score to settle with “The Man,” and he taps some OG’s to help him along the way.
+Jack Spade (Wayans) has a score to settle with “The Man,” and he taps some OGs to help him along the way.
 Actual Blaxploitation movie-era legends Antonio Fargas, Bernie Casey, and more join the fun.

-Don’t Be a Menace to South Central While Drinking Your Juice in the Hood (1996): Marlon Wayans and Shawn Wayans take the lead on the screenplay for this poignant parody of ’90s ‘hood movies.
+Don’t Be a Menace to South Central While Drinking Your Juice in the Hood (1996): Marlon Wayans and Shawn Wayans take the lead on the screenplay for this poignant parody of ’90s hood movies.
 This comical story finds Ashtray, a naive young Black man, being forced to move in with his father in a tough L.A. neighborhood.
-Eventually, Ashtray’s gangster cousin Loc Dog comically shows him the ropes of ‘hood life.
+Eventually, Ashtray’s gangster cousin Loc Dog comically shows him the ropes of hood life.

 Undercover Brother (2002): This Blaxploitation movie-era spoof involves the “Undercover Brother” who is recruited to take down an underground criminal syndicate headed by—you guessed it—The Man.
 He partners with the sassy “Sistah Girl” to execute the master plan.
 There is actually a sequel that came out last year and it’s worth checking out for a quick escape and some laughs too.